-Although he used some religious metaphor and expressions in some of his books and writings, Du Bois called himself a freethinker (see quote below).
+Although he used some religious metaphor and expressions in some of his writing, Du Bois called himself a freethinker (see quote below).
 In "On Christianity," a posthumously published essay, Du Bois critiqued the black church: "The theology of the average colored church is basing itself far too much upon 'Hell and Damnation' — upon an attempt to scare people into being decent and threatening them with the terrors of death and punishment.
 We are still trained to believe a good deal that is simply childish in theology.
 The outward and visible punishment of every wrong deed that men do, the repeated declaration that anything can be gotten by anyone at any time by prayer."
-Du Bois became a member of the Communist Party and officially repudiated his U.S. citizenship at the end of his life, dying in his adopted country of Ghana.
-D. 1963.

 © Freedom From Religion Foundation.
 All rights reserved.

 Her novels and nonfiction writing have received many awards.
 Her first novel, The Mind-Body Problem, which addresses philosophical themes, was published in 1983.
 Other novels include The Late-Summer Passion of a Woman of Mind; The Dark Sister, Mazel, and Properties of Light: A Novel of Love, Betrayal and Quantum Physics.
 Her book of short stories is called Strange Attractors.
-In 1996, Goldstein was named a MacArthur fellow, the award colloquially known as the “genius grant.”
-In 2005, Goldstein wrote Incompleteness: The Proof and Paradox of Kurt Godel, and in 2006, Betraying Spinoza: The Renegade Jew who Gave Us Modernity, a biography of the seventeenth-century thinker.
-In 2010, she returned to novel-writing with Thirty-Six Arguments for the Existence of God: A Work of Fiction, a playful work with the timely theme of a protagonist who is author of a bestselling book on atheism.
-The book concludes with a debunking of 36 arguments for the existence of God.
-She is a Humanist Laureate and was named 2010 Humanist of the Year.
-She is a Research Associate in the Department of Philosophy at Harvard, and currently Miller Scholar at Santa Fe institute, and will be Franke Visiting Fellow, Whitney Humanities Center, Yale Univerity and Montgomery Fellow at Dartmouth in 2013.
-Goldstein was interviewed on Freethought Radio in January 2010.
+In 2005 she wrote Incompleteness: The Proof and Paradox of Kurt Godel, and in 2006, Betraying Spinoza: The Renegade Jew Who Gave Us Modernity, a biography of the 17th-century thinker.

 Compiled by Eleanor Wroblewski